raackley/reddit-history-deleter/README.md

 # Reddit history deleter

-This script deletes your user's Reddit comments and submissions if they are older than a certain number of days.
+This script deletes or overwrites your user's Reddit comments and submissions if they are older than a certain number of days.
 If you do not specify an age threshold, then the default value is set to 365 days.
+The default mode is "delete".

 ## Configuration